aggarwal-tanushree/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+`teraform destroy`
+This will destroy resources.

+You can also use the auto approve flag to skip the approve prompt. eg. `terraform destroy --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modulues that should be used with this project.